 So, I did.

-“Did you like your gas station treat, Kitty?”
-Master asked me.
+“Did you like your gas station treat, Kitty?” he asked me.

 “Yes.
 Thank you, Master.”
 I replied. <3 I will hope for more gas station treats in the future if they are all going to be this great.